-A few strands are coming together in comments.
 First, our linkspam linked to Richard Holmes’s The Royal Society’s lost women scientists, and Lesley Hall then commented: I’m somewhat annoyed at all the coverage A MAN talking about lost women scientists is getting, when we have several decades-worth of women historians of science who have been saying the exact same thing.
 Ghc2010 - Anita Borg Institute Wiki.
 CompSci Woman.
 Google Logo: What’s it all about?
 Computer Science and Electronic Engineering: The Women are here!
 WomenInTech.
 Blog Archive » Woman in technology.
 Usually I avoid topics like women in technology because (1) it is a can of worms, and (2) I can really only speak for myself.